The Theory and Practice of Profit Sharing Investment

 Chapter 5: History of Islamic Public Finance: Gharar and Risk Aversion

-Murat Çizakça 5.1 INTRODUCTION Gharar is usually examined in the literature from the perspective of modern Islamic private finance.
+5. History of Islamic public finance: gharar and risk aversion Murat Çizakça 5.1 INTRODUCTION Gharar is usually examined in the literature from the perspective of modern Islamic private finance.
 In this article, I will focus on public finance and try to explain how this important concept found an application in history.
 It is a concept that has a long history, and was embedded in Islamic jurist work over centuries of comments and interpretations.
 To the West, this idea has come as a borrowed concept to mean risk as the word is roughly translated as uncertainty, which has come to modern economics and finance as a fundamental concept of relevance to associate risk with returns in contemporary finance literature.
 In this chapter, I will first make an attempt to define the concept as it is available in Islamic legal literature before tracing its applications.
 In section 5.2 the reader will find an attempt to lay the foundation principles of gharar meaning uncertainty including lack of symmetry in information provision.
 Section 5.3 describes how this concept was an underlying theme in the Turkish government’s effort to raise tax revenue.
 This is followed in section 5.4 by a description of the evolution of tax-farming, which led to the development of principles of the Islamic debt instrument.
 This chapter concludes in section 5.5.
 5.2 THE MEANING OF GHARAR The word ‘gharar’ comes from the Arabic root verb ‘Gharara/gharra’ meaning to expose oneself and one’s property to destruction without being aware of it.
-Thus, it has been argued, the most important element of gharar...
+Thus,...

 You are not authenticated to view the full text of this chapter or article.